RaphaelDDL/google-prettify-monokai-theme/README.md

 The theme is best for HTML codes.
 For CSS, JS and others might not feel like Sublime Text 2's Monokai.

+---
+## To do:
-Will make an addition to the .CSS to support the `class="lang-*"` that prettify supports, for correct colouring CSS and JS just like ST's language colors.
+An addition to the .CSS to support the `class="lang-*"` that prettify supports, for correct colouring CSS and JS just like ST's language colors.